-Ideally, avoiding potentially dangerous terrain and adhering to good off piste practice will mean that an avalanche accident is never experienced.
-But if the worst happens and an avalanche occurs there are search and rescue techniques that can be employed and practices that can be used to increase the chances of surviving.
+Ideally, avoiding potentially dangerous terrain and adhering to good off-piste practise will mean that an avalanche accident is never experienced.
+But if the worst happens and an avalanche occurs there are search and rescue techniques that can be employed and practises that can be used to increase the chances of surviving.

 - Shovel - Finally the collapsible shovel is employed to move the covering snow and free the victim.
-Moving a cubic meter of snow with a shovel takes minutes but without one it can take up to an hour.
+Moving a cubic metre of snow with a shovel takes minutes, but without one it can take up to an hour.
 Shovels are available in metal and plastic, a metal one will usually be stronger.

 Avalanche transceiver advice

-- Do not put a transceiver in your rucksack as this may be torn off by the force of an avalanche, and will result in only your rucksack being saved by the rescue services
+- Do not put a transceiver in your rucksack.
+If this is torn off by the force of an avalanche only your rucksack will saved by the rescue services.

 Avalanche safety equipment

 There are various pieces of off-piste equipment available to skiers and snowboarders.
 The bare minimum that a person must carry with them is a transceiver, a shovel and a probe but there are some other supplementary options available too.
 You can read more in our Avalanche Safety Equipment Guide here.